springcomp/azure-functions-university/lessons/dotnet6/logging/README.md

     ```

 12. Compile and run the application
-13. Call the HTTP-triggered function multiple times.
+13. Call the HTTP-triggered function a couple of times.

     > 🔎 **Observation** - Head over to App Insights in Azure Portal and run a query from the _Logs_ authoring page.
 You can also display the _Live Metrics_ dashboard for more lively feedback.

-You now know how to add logs to your application, and understand how to efficiently use categories and log levels to both limit the quantity of logs emitted by the application at any one time – this helps reduce costs and helps support staff by preventing unwanted noise.
+You now know how to add logs to your application, and understand how to efficiently use categories and log levels to limit the quantity of logs emitted by the application at any one time – this helps reduce costs and helps support staff by preventing unwanted noise.

 You also understand how to update log levels for particular categories to help troubleshoot issues that may happen after the application is deployed to Azure.